buhrmi/buhrmi/README.md

 ## Hold on to your shitcoins!

-You have reached the GitHub profile of buhrmi, a web e developer who does [weird things](https://youtu.be/lFtz99Y7_nM) from time to time.
+You have reached the GitHub profile of buhrmi, a web developer who does [weird things](https://youtu.be/lFtz99Y7_nM) from time to time.

 ## Current projects